Verdocs/js-sdk/README.md

 This repository is actively maintained and supported by [Verdocs](https://verdocs.com/).
 We welcome community contributions and suggestions!
 Please file a pull request with any change requests and we will review them as soon as possible.

+## TODO

+Currently, we have placeholder tests for a number of functions but had to disable the test suite.
+See https://jestjs.io/docs/ecmascript-modules and https://github.com/facebook/jest/issues/10025 for more information.
+Since we manage our own transport endpoint, we can probably do this mocking ourselves and eliminate the dependency in the first place.